joshichinmay44/SQLandSparkInterviewQuestions/README.md

-# SQ LProblems By Ankit Bansal
+# SQL Problems By Ankit Bansal

-This repositopry contains all solutions to problems discussed by Ankit Bansal
+This repositpry contains all solutions to problems discussed by Ankit Bansal